Skip to main content

 - All of our staff have been trained in emergency procedures.

 - If a tornado warning has been issued while the children are at camp, they will be instructed to go to the Tornado Shelter.
+For immediate threats of severe weather we go to the Wargo Nature Center across the street.
+For expected severe /bad weather we go to the Lino Lakes YMCA.

 - The camp director will notify the YMCA immediately if the bus will be delayed.